 General dress guidelines apply.
-No tank tops, undershirts, sleepwear, or half T-shirts are acceptable at any time.
+Tank tops, undershirts, sleepwear, or half T-shirts are not acceptable at any time.
 We ask students to wear Sabbath clothes to lunch on Sabbath; however, ties are not required for the guys.

 - Spandex gym wear must be covered by regular boxer style shorts of an appropriate length.
 Tops must meet casual dress guidelines.

-- Boxer-style shorts are acceptable.
-At a minimum, short lengths should be long enough to reach the tips of the fingers when standing and arms are held straight at the sides.
+- Shorts - At a minimum, shorts should be long enough to reach the tips of the fingers when standing and arms are held straight at the sides.